-For further discussion, we summarize the findings of this survey for the deep Web in Table 3 and make the following conclusions.
-While important for information search, the deep Web remains largely unexplored and is currently neither well supported nor well understood.
+For further discussion, we summarize the findings of this survey for the deep Web in Table 3.
+We thus have the following conclusions:

+First, while important for information search, the deep Web remains largely unexplored- At this point, it is neither well supported nor well understood.
 The poor coverage of both its data (by search engines) and databases (by directory services) suggests that access to the deep Web is not adequately supported.
-In seeking to better under-
+This survey seeks to understand better the deep Web.
+In some aspects, the deep Web does resemble the surface Web: It is large, fast growing, and diverse.